Kummatty

-Kummatty is a 1979 Malayalam film written and directed by G. Aravindan.
+Kummatty is a 1979 Malayalam fantasy film written and directed by G. Aravindan.
 Ramunni, Master Ashok and Vilasini Reema were cast in the film.

 Plot

 The film opens with the sun rising from the mountains, and depicting the beauty of a hamlet's brownish-green landscape and fresh skies as a man sings in the background.
 A young boy, Chindan, brushes his teeth, gets ready, and leaves for school as his mother peels vegetables.
 Chindan walks to a temple with his friend and consumes the temple offering given by the temple priest.
 As both the friends walk through the temple, they see an old woman sweeping the temple floors, and Chindan whispers "Kummatty" in her ear to annoy her, before running away.

 Soon, a lot of children are seen, holding books at their chest, walking to school through luscious white fields.
 That day, they are taught about elections and the rules of voting.
 Chindan comes home and plays with his caged parrot.
 Then, he runs around freely and sees a black dog, which he thinks about hitting with a stone, but refrains, letting the dog run away.

 Chindan gathers his school friends and plays with them around the river.
 The next day, while returning from school, Chindan and his friend follow three men who are discussing a woman's deteriorating health.
 They all go to the woman's house where the woman lies sweaty and unconscious, and the doctor starts moving his hand above her, trying to pull negative energy out from her body.
 Chindan looks at them with intrigue.

 In the morning, the old woman from the temple brings a pot of water but the children snatch the pot away from her and run.
 The old woman curses them saying, "Just see, I'm going to send you to Kummatty."
 Chindan and his friends sing a song about Kummatty's descent as they prance through the grass, the fields, and around the huge trees.

 An early dawn breaks, and a man enters the village with a cloth-sack on his shoulder, and bohemian animal masks hung on a rod under his arms.
 Chindan and two of his female friends spot the man and follow him as he keeps singing until he reaches the temple and rests under a tree.
 The old woman, Chindan, the two girls, keep staring at him with curiosity until he scares them away.
 During the stark night, as children study under oil lamps and candles in their own homes, the man's songs flutter through the air, catching the attention of every child.